Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Method

 Here, \( \mathbf{W} \in \mathbb{R}^{d' \times d} \), \( \mathbf{b} \in \mathbb{R}^{d'} \), and \( \mathbf{w} \in \mathbb{R}^{d'} \) are learnable parameters of the attention network, and \( \mathrm{MLP}_{\text{ctx}} \) is a multi-layer perceptron that transforms the weighted sum into the final context vector.
 The attention pooling allows the model to attend over the historical embeddings in a content-dependent manner and dynamically compute context \( u_c \).

 \paragraph{Token Composition.} To implement $\Phi$ in Equation~\ref{eq:composition}, we define a soft composition over a fixed set of candidate token embeddings $\{ e_{c'} \}_{c' \in \mathcal{N}(c)}$, where we choose the candidate set $\mathcal{N}(c)$ of token $c$ to be all tokens from same RQ-VAE codebook layer.
 Importantly, since $\mathcal{N}(c)$ includes all tokens within the same quantization layer, the token composition allows each token embedding to incorporate information from under-utilized or rarely selected codebook entries during pretraining.
 Our chosen candidate set enhances expressiveness by enabling the model to interpolate beyond the original static token assignments and leverage previously unused embedding capacity, effectively increasing the diversity of token representations.
+Empirically, the candidate set is chosen from the cached fused embeddings computed following Section~\ref{sec:fusion}.
 We then perform attention-based composition guided by the context vector $u$:

 where $W_q, W_k \in \mathbb{R}^{d \times d}$ are learnable projection matrices.
 The context-aware composed token embedding $\tilde{e}_c$ is fused with the original static embedding $e_c^{\text{static}}$ via a residual link: